Frequently Asked Questions

-What is the desired length of residential treatment?
+What is the desired length of inpatient treatment?

 Peaks Recovery Centers recommends at least 90 days of addiction treatment services prior to returning to your home area.
 90 days is not always right for everyone and we offer different levels of care and collaborate with many different treatment providers across the state and country to ensure you get the services you need.
 We can also support community reimmersion for young adult patients to ensure they are given a solid foundation for early recovery.

 Are drug and alcohol detox provided by Peaks Recovery Centers?

 Peaks Recovery Centers can provide a safe social detox setting for individuals with minor relapses or using.
 For individuals who have been consistently using and for long periods of time a medical detox setting is required prior to admission into Peaks Recovery.
 Heavy users of alcohol and prescription benzodiazepines are at the highest risk and need of a medical detox setting due to complications associated with detoxing of those drugs.
 Whether your loved one’s first step is at Peaks Recovery or is in need of a medical detox setting first, Peaks Recovery can support the entire process and we work with many trusted medical detox facilities across the state and country to ensure your loved one experiences a safe and comfortable detox.